-We are aiming to create an environment that will have a positive impact on the quality of education that children receive.
-On a day-to-day basis there will be no change in routine or provision in either school for any pupil.
+We have created an environment that has had a positive impact on the quality of education that children receive.
+On a day-to-day basis there has been no change in routine or provision for any pupil.

 Some of our classes have 16 children and others have 12, 8 or slightly fewer.
 Over time we aim for all classes to have between 10 and 16 children, which are far fewer than other local independent schools.

-We anticipate the extra-curricular provision increasing over time as there will be more pupils on the site and greater opportunity to open clubs to a wider range of children.
-Breakfast Club will continue to start at 7.30am for all pupils and After School Club will continue to run until 6pm for junior pupils.
+The extra-curricular provision has already increased and we anticipate it increasing further over time as there are more pupils on the site and greater opportunity to open clubs to a wider range of children.
+Breakfast Club continues to start at 7.30am for all pupils and After School Club continues to run until 6pm for junior pupils.

 What will it mean for my child being part of a larger school?

-On a day-to-day basis, very little will change.
-The differing needs of each age group will continue to be met.
-The care and importance given to each individual child, which is a strength of both sites, will always remain paramount.
-Over time, all children will be able to benefit from the larger specialist facilities on the Main Site and the specialist teachers.
+On a day-to-day basis, very little has changed.
+The differing needs of each age group is continuing to be met.
+The care and importance given to each individual child, which was always a strength of both sites, remain paramount.
+All children are able to benefit from the larger specialist facilities on the Main Site and the specialist teachers.

-Will there be any changes to the school building?
+Have there been any changes to the school building?

-The Main Site is largely underused and there is more than enough space to accommodate the junior classes.
-There will be a minor reorganisation of rooms over the summer break, with some minor developments and the redecoration of many areas.
-Other than this, the Main Site will remain largely the same with all the existing premises being used in the most appropriate and effective way.
+The Main Site was largely underused and there was more than enough space to accommodate the junior classes.
+There was a minor reorganisation of rooms before the move, with some minor developments and the redecoration of many areas.
+Other than this, the Main Site remains largely the same with all the existing premises being used in the most appropriate and effective way.

-All Braeside staff will continue to be employed as they are now.
-Already there are many members of staff, including for PE/Games, Music, Art and Computing who teach both junior and senior pupils.
-We will be aiming for more of our junior classes to benefit from the specialist teachers who are already at the Main Site.
+There were already many members of staff, including for PE/Games, Music, Art and Computing who taught both junior and senior pupils.
+Now many more of our junior classes benefit from the specialist teachers who were already at the Main Site.

 What about the start and end of the school day?

-The timings will remain the same as they are now so that we can stagger arrival and departure times.
-This will also help with lunches and playtimes.
+The timings have remained the same so that we can stagger arrival and departure times.
+This also helps with lunches and playtimes.